 Jackie Robinson broke the color barrier in his debut with the Brooklyn Dodgers on April 15, 1947 marking a milestone in baseball history.
-As a way of celebrating this momentous event and keeping the memory of Jackie Robinson alive, the Detroit Tigers invite Michigan schools to participate in the 19th Annual Jackie Robinson Art, Essay and Poetry Contest.
+To celebrate this momentous event and keep the legacy of Jackie Robinson alive, the Tigers host the annual Jackie Robinson Art, Essay and Poetry Contest.

 The Tigers were the first professional sports team to commit to the Gang Resistance Education and Training (G.R.E.A.T.)
 Program and have dedicated a game to the program each season since 1992.
-This year, 40 students were chosen to be featured in an on-field pregame ceremony at Comerica Park.
-These students displayed the mission and goals of the program and represent 875 middle school students that participate in the G.R.E.A.T.
-Program throughout the metropolitan Detroit area annually.
+This year, 40 students were chosen to be featured in an on-field pregame ceremony at Comerica Park as they were congratulated by Tigers pitcher Blaine Hardy.
+These students displayed the mission and goals of the program and represent 375 middle school students who have graduated or are currently receiving lessons under the 13-week program this year.
 The students work with law enforcement agencies and educators to learn the importance of becoming responsible members of their communities by setting goals, resisting peer pressure, learning how to resolve conflicts and understanding how gangs negatively impact the quality of their life.

 Through a grant awarded by the Detroit Tigers Foundation, Detroit Tigers, in partnership with the Detroit Free Press and their Newspapers in Education program, have created an educational supplement to combat illiteracy in Michigan.